Isaac Dankyi-Koranteng: The Apprentice Africa

 There were 18 contestants in all, including Deox Tibeingana, Hannah Acquah,Bekeme Masade, Anthony Njagi, Regina Agyare, Blessing Njoku, Oscar Kamukama, Michelle, Nancy Kalembe, Akatu Ochai, Eunice Omole, Joyce Mbaya, Nnamdi Mbonu, Eddie Mbugue, Kathleen Ndongmo and Omar Bah.
 Isaac was faced in the final with Eunice Omole, a 28-year-old Nigerian born in the United States.

 For the final task, Dankyi-Koranteng organized a walk through event for Bank PHB.
 He exhibited the strong financial growth of the bank to its customers as well as gave them a first hand experience of the banks CSR activities by showcasing a model house constructed by a brilliant but needy student on Bank PHB's scholarship scheme.
 The student was present to interact with customers of the bank.
 He also organized an interactive banking experience of the banks wide range of electronic and internet based products.
 His event ended with performances by Nigerian top comedian, Gbenga Adeyinka and Timi Dakolo of Idols West Africa fame.
 Though he was commended for putting up a good event, Biodun Shobanjo criticized him for allowing the comedian to handle the event as the master of ceremony.

 During the finale, Dankyi-Koranteng realising from the interview stage of the competition that his only weakness was being 'laid' back, did a damage control by debunking that perception by describing himself as tactfully aggressive.
 He enjoyed enormous support from most of the evicted contestant.
 The finale was dramatic as Omole accused Dankyi-Koranteng of having excelled as Project Management on the hard work of her and other contestants.
 Dankyi-Koranteng also accused Omole of having no integrity for condoning foul play during the show.
 However, it was the CEO's final call as he said he wanted an apprentice who possessed a combination of intelligence, street smartness, character, and integrity.

 Personal life

-Dankyi-Koranteng is married to Ghanaian gospel musician Obaapa Linda and they have three children, Darrel Asiama Dankyi-Koranteng, Aimee Sampomaa Dankyi-Koranteng and Hillary Kwesibea Dankyi-Koranteng.
+Dankyi-Koranteng is married to Nancy and has five children, Darrel, Aimee, Jedidah, Hillary and Isaac.
 The Dankyi-Koranteng reside in Tema, Accra.
 Before the Apprentice Africa show, Isaac worked with Huawei Technologies Ltd for 3 years.
 He later worked with Bank PHB in Lagos, Nigeria, from 2008 to 2009 as a member of The Corporate Execution Team.
 He returned to Ghana and joined Airtel Ghana as the Corporate Sales Manager from 2009 to 2012 June and he joined IBM as Territory Sales Manager for Ghana.
-From January 2014 Isaac was appointed the Managing Director of Resourcery Ghana Limited, an IT integration giant in West Africa.
+From January 2014 Isaac was appointed the managing director of Resourcery Ghana Limited, an IT integration giant in West Africa.